honestbee/honestbee.github.io/_posts/2017-01-30-getting-your-rails-setup-right.markdown

 better_codebase = create(:codebase, :with_traits)
 ```

 Keywords such as `create`, `build` or `build_stubbed` are typically used in almost every test case.
-Measuring the number of lines of codes affected, a simple fix like the above affects `416 / 7413` lines of code across `76 files` in the spec suite, improving 5% of the codebase with just 1 line of code change.
+Measuring the number of lines of codes affected, a single-line fix like the above affects `416 / 7413` lines of code across `76 files` in the spec suite, improving 5% of the codebase with just 1 line of code change.

 ### Symptom: RSpec required specifically in every spec file